-Orgasm in females can be very pleasurable and is also considered as the peak of sexual excitement, but if it improves the chances of conception or not is not clear.
-In males, the strong muscular contractions lead to ejaculation of semen that may hold sperm which then travels into the female reproductive tract and the fertilisation of egg takes place.
-But whether orgasm is important for conception in women is not concluded.
-Many couples have known to conceive without it but some research indicates that getting an orgasm may slightly increase the chances of conception.
+Orgasms can be very pleasurable and are also considered as the peak of sexual excitement, but if it improves the chances of conception in women or not is not clear.
+In males, the strong muscular contractions lead to ejaculation of semen that may hold sperm, which then travels into the female reproductive tract and the fertilisation of the egg takes place.
+But whether the female’s orgasm is essential for conception is not concluded.
+Many couples have known to conceive without it, but some research indicates that getting an orgasm may slightly increase the chances of conception.
 However, it is difficult to state with absolute certainty that an orgasm can enhance the probabilities of getting pregnant.

-But before that, you must know what orgasm is.
-During arousal, extra blood rushes to the vagina and clitoris.
-The ensuing build of tension in muscles and nerves of genitals, buttocks, pelvis, and thighs gets released in a series of pleasurable waves which is called ‘orgasm’.
+But before that, you must know what an orgasm is.
+During the state of arousal, extra blood rushes to the vagina and clitoris.
+The ensuing build-up of tension in muscles and nerves in the genitals, buttocks, pelvis, and thighs gets released in a series of pleasurable waves which is called an orgasm.

-According to experts, the clitoris plays a major role in promoting sexual excitement which may tempt a woman to have sex and possibly become pregnant.
+According to experts, the clitoris plays a major role in promoting sexual excitement, which may tempt a woman to have sex and possibly become pregnant.
 But the actual occurrence of orgasm has never been successfully linked to definite reproduction.
-As many females can get pregnant without getting an orgasm.
+This is because many females can get pregnant without having an orgasm.

 How Orgasms Help You Conceive

 The purpose of female orgasm is a subject of great debate.
 Female orgasm, when compared to male orgasm, is hard to achieve and has no bearing on how many times a woman conceives.
-In fact, almost 10 percent of women never experience an orgasm.
+In fact, almost 10 per cent of women never experience an orgasm.
 Moreover, studies show that female orgasm is not a requirement for pregnancy.
-A woman can get pregnant even if she doesn’t get an orgasm during sexual intercourse though getting one may perhaps make it more enjoyable for her.
+A woman can get pregnant even if she doesn’t get an orgasm during sexual intercourse, although, getting one may make it more enjoyable for her.

-However, it is important to mention here that the release of the happy hormone oxytocin that happens with orgasm is known to intensify feelings of intimacy and reduce stress thereby possibly making conditions conducive for conception.
+However, it is important to mention here that the release of the happy hormone- oxytocin that happens when one orgasms is known to intensify feelings of intimacy and reduce stress, thereby possibly making conditions conducive for conception.
 Heightened stress responses in a woman for an extended period can negatively impact the ovulation.
 Thus, having an orgasm can physiologically benefit a woman in the process of conception.